 - $USD 20B to 60B for services

-The above figures imply that resources put into advanced wound care services outweighs that of advanced wound care products by somewhere in the range of 300% and 1200%.
+The above figures imply that resources put into advanced wound care services outweighs that of advanced wound care products by a lot.
 Yet the overwhelming majority of investors who follow or hold positions in wound care are focused purely on the product side of the equation.
 While the potential for product revenue growth, like the overall wound care sector, is high, the disproportionately low investment in wound care services opportunities is a fact.

 To be fair, service delivery models have been slow to innovate in this segment, and in recent years, some well known institutional investors did take a hit from new developments.
 Overall, however, the demographic reality has created a tsunami of opportunity in the space, leading to business model innovation even among established players.